-2.2.5.
+2.2.3.
 Network

 You can also boot your system over the network.
+This is the preferred installation technique for Mips.

 Diskless installation, using network booting from a local area network and NFS-mounting of all local filesystems, is another option.